SamVerschueren/listr/readme.md

 <img src="media/skipped.png" width="255" align="right">

 Optionally specify a `skip` function to determine whether a task can be skipped.

-If the `skip` function returns a truthy value or a `Promise` that resolves to a truthy value then the task will be skipped.
-If the returned value is a string it will be displayed as the reason for skipping the task.
+- If the `skip` function returns a truthy value or a `Promise` that resolves to a truthy value then the task will be skipped.
+- If the returned value is a string it will be displayed as the reason for skipping the task.
+- If the `skip` function returns a falsey value or a `Promise` that resolves to a falsey value then the task will be executed as normal.
+- If the `skip` function throws or returns a `Promise` that rejects, the task (and the whole build) will fail.

 ```js
 const tasks = new Listr([